sparkflows/sparkflows-docs/docs/aws/admin-guide/planning.rst

 Overview
 =================

-This document serves as a detailed guide to help you plan on deploying and using Fire Insights on AWS.
+This document serves as a detailed guide to help you to deploy Fire Insights on AWS.

 Installation
 --------